rwieruch/blog_robinwieruch_content/blog/react-form-validation/index.md

 <Divider />

 In the end I am not saying you shouldn't use a form library for client-side (or server-side) form validation, however, I just wanted to make a point against premature abstractions that are not needed for many React applications out there.
 Start simple and always re-evaluate if you need a form library in your React application.

-🌶️ React Take

-You might not need a form library 🫠 It's surprising to me how many developers see a form library as essential. [see 0 in replies]

-Yes, they're useful for complex form related needs, but they don't need to be the default for every project.

-There are different stages of a product and it depends on the resources (i.e. time, money, developers) you have when launching it and the final scope (i.e. small sized vs large scale product).

-This would be my rough outline:

-1️⃣ The MVP: Go with server actions and server-side validation.

-Negative impacts (which should not matter for a MVP):

-- Higher server load.
-- Delayed user feedback.

-See screenshot 👇

-2️⃣ The MVE: Add client-side validation with native HTML attributes.

-Negative impacts (which should not matter for a small user base):

-- Not much control over customization (i.e. style).
-- Not much API surface for native HTML validation.

-3️⃣ The MVE+: Add client-side validation with JavaScript without a form library.

-Negative impacts:

-- You create your own little abstraction ...
-- ... but you have control over what you actually need.
-- And when you have the right abstractions in place ...
-- ... you can swap it any time with a form library later.

-See tutorial [1] in replies 👇

-4️⃣ The Product:

-If your forms are complex, not because they have many fields, but because you genuinely need the advanced features a form library provides, then using a form library is the right choice.

-❗ If you are working in a team of developers, they should not be required to learn a custom abstraction.
-Here a form library, whether you use all of its features or not, is a common ground for everyone.

-💰 If you have sufficient resources when launching a new product, then go with a form library from the beginning.

-Essentially this reflects a debate between founder and developer.
-The founder wants to get the product off the ground as soon as possible, while the developer wants to build a solid foundation for the future.
-Both are right, but it depends on the context.

-As a freelance developer I see too many products not getting market fit, because developers who don't have any stake in the company over-engineer the product.
-It's a common pitfall in software development.

-So I am not arguing against form libraries here, they definitely have their place.
-But I think there is this misconception that you need a form library for every React project as the default requirement.

-You don't.
-Start simple and get your product off the ground 🚀